 If I last in this service, you must case me in leather.’
 (Act 2, Scene 1)

-Although Shakespeare would not recognise the highly structured game if he could come back and see it this week, he would recognise the passion.
-He would be surprised by how universal it was and possibly shocked by how tame it had become.
+Although Shakespeare would not recognise the rules and structure if he came back and watched a game of football on TV today, he would recognise the passion.
+He would be surprised by how universal it was, and probably shocked by how tame it had become.